dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 The Angular template updated to use Angular 8.

-The Razor class library (RCL) template defaults to Razor component development by default.
+The Razor class library (RCL) template defaults to Blazor component development by default.
 A new template option in Visual Studio provides template support for pages and views.
 When creating an RCL from the template in a command shell, pass the `--support-pages-and-views` option (`dotnet new razorclasslib --support-pages-and-views`).

 ## Generic Host